-- The possibility for transmission of blood-borne pathogens such as HIV, hepatitis B, and hepatitis C by exposure to blood, body fluids, and body secretions; and the inability to identify all infected patients demands that appropriate protective
+Universal precautions is an approach to infection control that assumes that any blood, body fluids, and body secretions are potentially infectious.
+The possibility for transmission of blood-borne pathogens such as HIV, hepatitis B, and hepatitis C coupled with the inability to identify all infected patients demands that appropriate hand washing and protective

-barrier precautions be used consistently for ALL patients when it is likely that exposure to blood, body fluids, or body secretions may occur.
+barrier precautions (including but not limited to eye protection, mask, gown, gloves and appropriate footwear) be used consistently for all patients when it is likely that exposure to blood, body fluids, or body secretions may occur.

-- Affiliated health care organizations where students have clinical experiences will have universal precautions and blood-borne pathogen policies and procedures which students will be required to follow.
-While receiving education at the Larner College
+- Affiliated health care organizations, where students participate in clinical experiences, may have additional universal precautions and blood-borne pathogen policies and procedures which students will be required to follow.
+Students are expected to follow universal precautions with all patient clinical encounters and any additional precautions as determined by affiliated health care organizations.

-hospital’s universal precautions and blood-borne pathogens policies and procedures place them at risk, they should call the Associate/Assistant Dean for Students immediately, at (802) 656-8648.
+- Students should always take precautions to ensure their safety.
+Should a student feel that an affiliated clinical site’s universal precautions and blood-borne pathogens policies and procedures place them at risk, they should notify the Associate/Assistant Dean for Students.

 Applicability of the Policy